dendibakh/perf-book/chapters/10-Optimizing-Branch-Prediction/10-4 Multiple Compares Single Branch.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Consider the alternative implementation shown in [@lst:LongestLineSIMD] that tests eight characters at a time.
 You will typically see this idea implemented using compiler intrinsics (see [@sec:secIntrinsics]), however, I decided to show a standard C++ code for clarity.
 This exact case is featured in one of Performance Ninja's lab assignments,[^2] so you can try writing SIMD code yourself.
-Keep in mind, that the code I'm showin is incomplete as it misses a few corner cases; I provide it just to illustrate the idea.
+Keep in mind, that the code I'm showing is incomplete as it misses a few corner cases; I provide it just to illustrate the idea.

 Listing: Find the longest line (8 characters at a time).